 Often we make generalizations about someone largely based on what kind of work they do.

-Assumptions are just assumptions, it doesn’t mean that it should be true in every case.
+Assumptions are just assumptions, it doesn’t mean that they should be true in every case.
 When someone has a specific job, that doesn’t mean that is what they value.

 Most people have a job to afford the things they want outside the 9 to 5.
 What someone does outside of work shows more of who you are and what you like.